avdgaag/rpub/README.md

 ## Installation

-rPub is distributed as a Ruby gem, which should be installed on most Macs and Linux systems.
+Rpub is distributed as a Ruby gem, which should be installed on most Macs and Linux systems.
 Once you have ensured you have a working installation of Ruby and Ruby gems, install the gem as follows from the command line: